$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Introduction

 To address this critical gap, we introduce \textbf{\benchmark}, a novel benchmark designed to evaluate the understanding of discrete state changes.
-It is constructed from paired egocentric videos that capture indoor scenes \textit{before} and \textit{after} a change is made.
-This two-state structure transcends simple recognition, requiring models to perform a fine-grained semantic comparison and infer the transformations that connect the two scenes.
+Its two-state structure transcends simple recognition, requiring models to perform a fine-grained semantic comparison and infer the transformations that connect the two scenes.
+We offer the following principal contributions: \begin{itemize} \item \textbf{A Novel High-Quality Diagnostic Benchmark:} We introduce \textbf{\benchmark}, the first fine-grained benchmark utilizing a challenging two-state paired-video paradigm to evaluate comparative reasoning about state transitions.
+It features two shortcut-resistant subsets covering over 50 subtasks and 4 core capabilities. \textbf{\simsubset} provides comprehensive diagnostic profiling via 270 simulated scenes and 2,932 rigorously filtered questions, while \textbf{\realsubset} assesses real-world robustness with 29 physical scenes and 552 strictly human-annotated questions.